 On the other hand, globalization and advances in communication technologies fueled the worldwide popularity of Japanese mass entertainment such as Anime, Manga, and Cosplaying.
 These interests are nowadays considered synonymous with the term, “pop culture.”

 Lastly, affordable mass transportation transformed Japan into a tourism hotspot, for group and solo travelers alike.
-What was once one of the world’s most isolated nation is nowadays, ironically, the dream vacation destination of millions of tourists.
+What was once one of the world’s most isolated nation became, ironically, the dream vacation destination of millions of tourists.

 - In spite of economic, natural, and social difficulties, several record-breaking construction projects were completed in the Heisei Period.
 For example, the Akashi Kaikyō Bridge and the Tokyo Skytree.

 - While largely unnoticeable by casual visitors, right-wing extremism continues to exist in Japan.
 In 2017, China demanded a boycott of Japan’s APA Group for promoting books denying the Nanking Massacre.

 - Tensions with China and the two Koreas were made worse by incidences of history rewriting in Japanese school textbooks, as well as top Japanese politicians visiting Yasukuni Shrine.
 Yasukuni enshrines several convicted World War II war criminals.

 - The 1995 Tokyo Subway Sarin Attack by doomsday cult Aum Shinrikyo was the worst act of domestic terrorism ever suffered by modern Japan.

 - The Heisei Period formally ended on Apr 30, 2019, with the abdication of Emperor Akihito.

 Reiwa Period (令和 May 1989–Present)